dev-sight/bmi/README.md

 ### Goal of the App

-The objective of the app is to calculate the Body Mass Index(BMI) with basic UI design.
+The objective of the app is to calculate the Body Mass Index(BMI) with basic UI design built using Flutter framework.